AP: States spent over $7B competing for early virus supplies

 BYD’s largest U.S. investor is Berkshire Hathaway, led by Warren Buffett.

 Fastenal Co. and W.W.
 Grainger, two industrial suppliers, also saw surges in PPE sales.
-The AP's data includes $99 million in PPE sales to 32 states by Fastenal, and $50 million in PPE sales to 40 states by Grainger, which said its profits on those sales were squeezed by increased freight costs and previous contracts with reduced prices.
+The AP's data includes $99 million in personal protective equipment sales to 32 states by Fastenal, and $50 million in protective equipment sales to 40 states by Grainger, which said its profits on those sales were squeezed by increased freight costs and previous contracts with reduced prices.

 Many of the companies in the AP's data set are not publicly traded and thus can keep their financial figures private.
 For example, one of the largest deals is California's $179 million order of 20 million gowns from BuKo LLC.
 The New York-based company has a bare-bones website that describes it as “a brand and product development think tank.”
 Few other details are available about the company.